magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 Context
 """""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sip-dtmfmode:

+Dtmfmode
+""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sip-insecure:

-We not write the description to this field.
+Insecure
+""""""""

+Needs to be NO if the host is dynamic.
+To IP authenticate set to invite.

 .. _sip-deny:

+Deny
+""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sip-permit:

+Permit
+""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sip-type:

+Type
+""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sip-allowtransfer:

-We not write the description to this field.
+Allowtransfer
+"""""""""""""

+Enable it to allow transfers between SIP accounts.